-SAR testing – The basics
+Specific Absorption Rate testing – The basics

 In our everyday lives, we are surrounded by different types of electromagnetic radiation (e. g. light, microwaves, x-rays, or mobile phone transmissions).
 Therefore, all radio products need RF exposure assessment to make sure they are safe to use.
 This assessment can be done by RF exposure evaluation, EMF measurements, or SAR testing.